irmen/Pyro4/docs/source/clientcode.rst

 -------------------------------------------------------

 .. note::
-    The information in this paragraph applies only when you're not using the pickle nor dill serialization protocols.
+    The information in this paragraph is not relevant when using the pickle or dill serialization protocols, they have their own ways of serializing custom classes.

 By default, custom classes are serialized into a dict.
 They are not deserialized back into instances of your custom class.
 This avoids possible security issues.